Jollus174/Ding-Dong-PWA/README.md

 # DingDong-PWA
-**This is a Progressive Web App for Calculating Donkey Kong Ding Dong Percents in Super Smash Bros. for Wii U.**
+**This is a Progressive Web App for calculating Donkey Kong Ding Dong Percents in Super Smash Bros. for Wii U.**

 It's single page application that runs on JS frameworks, and utilises the Knockout.js and Jquery libraries.
 This is not a native mobile app that can be downloaded from an App Store, but contains similar functions and provides the same user experience and benefits.